damon-murdoch/emerald-battle-revolution/README.md

 Please see below for the Dragapult Emerald project changelog.
 For changes related to the PokeEmerald Expanded project, please see the [PokeEmerald Changelog](./CHANGELOG.md).

 ### Ver.
+0.9.5

+Added an NPC to all battle facilities (Frontier Facilities and Trainer Tower) which allows you to change the battle music within the facility.
+NPCs still need to be added for the battle tents located throughout the game.

+### Ver.
 0.9.4

 Removed Cherish Ball / Gold Bottle Cap from stores, added NPC for exchanging Battle Points